developmentseed/collecticons-processor/README.md

 If set to `true` a list of files and their content is returned instead of writing the files to disk.
 Default `undefined`.

 ### bundle(params)
 Compiles the collecticons font and zips it.
-Contains all the used icons, the fonts, stylesheet and preview.
+Contains all the used icons, stylesheet and preview.

 **params.dirPath**
-Source path for the svg icons.
+Source path for the SVG icons.

 **params.destFile**
 Destination of the zip file.